'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 "At that point, the tools I have in my everyday practice were used," he recalls.

 The story could have ended there.
-Around the country, an estimated 1 in 7 pregnant women and new mothers become clinically depressed during pregnancy or postpartum.
-But their primary point of contact in the medical system — their obstetricians — often lack the skills to address this common problem.
+Around the country, an estimated 1 in 7 pregnant women and new mothers becomes clinically depressed during pregnancy or postpartum.
+But their primary points of contact in the medical system — their obstetricians — often lack the skills to address this common problem.
 As a result, few women get a diagnosis or treatment.
 According to one study, less than 20% of women get treated.

-But luckily for Ford, Dr Conlan had another resource to turn to.
+Luckily for Ford, her doctor had another resource to turn to.
 Recognizing the importance of the obstetrician's relationship with pregnant patients and new moms, a statewide program in Massachusetts offers support to obstetricians and gynecologists in screening for and treating depression in pregnant women and new moms.

-"Every time a woman is seen by an obstetrics provider it is an opportunity to detect depression, educate them about it and to really engage them in treatment," says psychiatrist Nancy Byatt at the University of Massachusetts Medical School, who helped launch the program, called the Massachusetts Child Psychiatry Access Program for Moms, or MCPAP for Moms.
+"Every time a woman is seen by an obstetrics provider it is an opportunity to detect depression, educate them about it and to really engage them in treatment," says psychiatrist Nancy Byatt at the University of Massachusetts Medical School.
+Byatt helped launch a program called the Massachusetts Child Psychiatry Access Program for Moms, or MCPAP for Moms.

-MCPAP for Moms holds training sessions and provides toolkits for physicians, midwives and nurse practitioners in obstetrics practices across the state to help them identify symptoms of depression in pregnant and new moms.
+MCPAP for Moms holds training sessions and provides a toolkit for physicians, midwives and nurse practitioners in obstetrics practices across the state to help them identify symptoms of depression in pregnant and new moms.
 It also runs a helpline for practitioners to connect with psychiatrists for advice on their patients' symptoms and treatment.

-So that day when Ford needed help, Conlan called the helpline and got connected to an on-call psychiatrist.
+So that day when Ford needed help, Conlan called the help line and got connected to an on-call psychiatrist.
 Before Ford left his office that day, he had set up help for her.

-In the six years since the program launched, "we've enrolled 74% of [OB] practices in the state, and that covers 80% of the deliveries," says Byatt.
+Since the program launched in 2014, "we've enrolled 74% of [OB] practices in the state, and that covers 80% of the deliveries," says Byatt.

-And the program is now a model for a national plan to address maternal mental health as part of the 21st Century Cures Act.
-Seven states, including Florida, Kansas and Louisiana have received funding through the act to develop programs modeled after the one in Massachusetts.
+And the program is the model for a national plan to address maternal mental health as part of the 21st Century Cures Act.
+Seven states, including Florida, Kansas and Louisiana, have received funding through the act to develop programs modeled after the one in Massachusetts.

 The states of Washington and Wisconsin already have similar programs in place.